 Do remember to reboot your PC after changing your settings to let the system identify the alterations that have been made.
 Examine the settings after the restart to ensure that they have taken effect.
 Your external hard drive will start working correctly if the settings are correct.

 The display of the I/O error means that the external hard drive can lose all of the data that is present on it.
-If you have important files stored on your external hard drive then you need to recover data from external hard drive before the data loss becomes permanent.
-While the above-mentioned methods can fix external hard drive I/O error but they can’t retrieve the data from it.
+If you have important files stored on your external hard drive, you need to recover data from external hard drive before the data loss becomes permanent.
+The above-mentioned methods can fix external hard drive I/O error, but they can’t retrieve the data from it.

-If you want to perform recovery of data from external hard drive then you will have to use a hard drive data recovery tool.
+If you want to perform data recovery from external hard drive, you have to use an external hard drive data recovery tool.
 The internet is fraught with various such tools that give you the opportunity to fix external hard drive I/O error and can retrieve data from external hard drives too.
 However, the only trustworthy software available out there for data recovery is Recoverit Data Recovery software.

 The following is an instruction manual that describes the process of how to recover data from external hard drive using Recoverit Data Recovery software.

-Step 2 Make sure your external device has connected to the computer.
-Select it and click "Start" to next.
+Make sure your external device with I/0 device error has connected to the computer.
+Select it and click "Start" to go on.

 I/O external hard drive errors can prove to be catastrophic if they are not dealt with quickly.
 You can use a number of methods to fix external hard drive I/O error.
 In order to recover data from an external hard drive, you will have to utilize a third-party tool like Recoverit data recovery software.